sentryco/OnboardKit/README.md

 ## TODO:

-- Clean up code
+- Clean up code ✅
 - Add gif for macOS / iPad
-- Add modal sheet example
+- Add modal sheet example ✅
-- Enable isTest in the scope of this package
+- Enable isTest in the scope of this package ✅
 - Add high level doc regarding the simplistic approch with models that can have btns, title, decription, and popover sheet, and how this ultimatly makes making multipleplatform onbiarding a breeze, yet makes it possible to build powerful and complex onboarding experiences, while leaving the nitty gritty to this kit
 - Add note regarding implemnting a lockable view with onboardview.
 How the structure will look etc, and link to the repo etc?
-- Better handling of platform-specific features or UI components.
 - Add a const struct that can be inject when initiating, that has variouse custom sizes etc
 - Make some sort of style struct we can inject on init of onboardkit?
+ViewModifiers can be used with param drilliing etc
 - Add access-id struct as well?
-- Add demo xcodproj file like we do with SplitViewKit?
+- Add demo xcodproj file like we do with SplitViewKit? 👈 instead of having the dummy code in the preview etc
-- Add PreviewContainer class
+- Add PreviewContainer class 👈
-- Use struct or tuple to store style configs and default values
 - Bump spm package to 6.0 and iOS 18 and macOS 15 etc 👈
 - Add note in readme about importance of using frame width max infinity and edgeIgnores... etc
 - Add emojies to the features list.
 Use gpt
-- Add previewcontainer
+- Figure out how to offset dots for iOS ?